As with any fan theory: possible spoilers ahead…but we won’t know for sure until December 2017.

 We do know that Kenobi and Mandolorian duchess Satine Kryze shared a special connection during the Clone Wars.
 Is it possible that she gave birth to a daughter by Kenobi prior to her death?
 If so, she would have been of Luke’s similar age and the galaxy is a very small place (with apparently very few females).

 A step further with this theory is that this daughter is actually Captain Phasma, making her Rey’s mother.
+(Update: This is no longer a possibility with the release of the canon novel Phasma)

 While I am not quite ready to make that leap of faith yet, I do find it peculiar how easily she capitulated to Finn and Solo’s demands for her to drop Starkiller’s shields.
 Double agent maybe?